 Marketing

-Use AI-enabled design and image-generation tools to speed up visual creation — from templates, resizing, and mockups to social graphics, blog images, on-brand ad concepts, and review workflows — while humans still polish and approve the final assets.
+Use AI-enabled design, image-generation, and asset-production tools to speed visual creation—from templates, mockups, resizing, and product visuals to social graphics, email assets, editable Canva designs from Gemini prompts, and brand-safe campaign variants—while humans still polish and approve the final outputs.

 Why the human is still essential here

-A human designer or marketer still directs the concept, ensures brand consistency, checks quality and relevance, and decides which visuals are good enough to publish.
+A human designer or marketer still directs the concept, ensures brand consistency, checks quality and relevance, decides which assets are good enough to publish, and makes the final edits in the right tools.

 How people use this